 Your application, your GemStone session (Gem), and the database monitor (Stone) can all run in separate processes, on separate machines in your network.
 The GciSetNet function specifies the network parameters that are used to connect the current user to GemStone on the host, whenever GciLogin is called.
-Network resource strings specify the information needed to establish communications between these processes (see Appendix B, "Network Resource String Syntax").
-See the System Administration Guide for GemStone/S 64 Bit for complete information on the network environment.
+Network resource strings specify the information needed to establish communications between these processes .
+See the System Administration Guide for GemStone/S 64 Bit for complete information on NRS Syntax and the network environment.